mheinzel/correct-optimisations/thesis-defence/slides.md

   - evaluation requires an *environment*
     - a value for each variable in the context

-[comment]: # TODO: Remove definition of Env?
-Unless Cons used.

   ```agda
     data Env : List I → Set where
       Nil   : Env []